The Office of Institutional Research and Effectiveness is the central coordinating

-At Holmes strategic planning for all programs and departments is done on an annual basis.
+At Holmes Community College, strategic planning for all programs and departments is done on an annual basis.
 The institution develops annual objectives after the college gathers results from the previous year's Program or Unit assessments, Student Evaluations of Instructors, Faculty Performance Evaluations, Administrative Evaluations, and various campus surveys.
 In addition to using assessment results, each unit or program completes a S.W.O.T.
 (Strengths, Weaknesses, Opportunities, and Threats) analysis to aid in planning and improvement.

 Holmes Community College requires all employees to participate in the professional development program.
 Requirements may be fulfilled by participating in graduate study, research, professional meetings or in-service training.
-Documentation of professional growth activities is due to the Office of Institutional Research and Development by the first Friday of May of each year.
+Documentation of professional growth activities is due to the Office of Institutional Research by the first Friday of May of each year.